 I think sometimes that’s why we do judge.
 We don’t know how to separate what has happened to them and what may, no, will, eventually happen to us.
 So we project on them all the ways we hope we will behave but aren’t the least bit sure we will.
 We foolishly imagine we would handle it better or worse.

 We don’t have a clue.

 If we don’t want others to judge us during our darkest hour, we’d better not judge them.
 I did once.
 My best friend’s husband died.
-She wouldn’t allow visitors, outside of family, to visit her to offer condolences, untill three weeks afterward.
+She wouldn’t allow visitors outside of family to visit till three weeks afterwards.
 There was no visitation and no funeral.
 I never even had a phone conversation with her during those three weeks.
 I have never been so hurt.
 I almost ended our friendship because of it.
-(Not right then, of course, but over the following year.)
+(Not right then, of course, but over the year following.)
 But I had made a promise to her family that I would see her through the grieving process.
 That was almost three years ago.
 We’re still best friends.
 (Obviously, I’ve worked through it.)

 As I’m writing this, I’m reminded of what I read not too long ago:

 We get through the tough times by learning to walk in the continual awareness that we’re walking in the presence of God.

 That has been true for me as well.
 During my darkest times, I’m sure I haven’t acted as others might expect or want but I’ve walked in the awareness of the presence of God and, frankly, that has kept me from caring what anyone else thought.
 Dealing with depression, however, has proved harder because depression invades and distorts our thinking as nothing else can.
 But even then I’m still aware of whose arms are holding me up.